cloud-elements/devportal/docs/guides/common-resources/create.md

 * [Create a New Common Resource](#create-a-new-common-resource) for steps to create an entirely new common resource.
 * [Create a Common Resource Based on Another Common Resource](#create-a-common-resource-based-on-another-common-resource) for steps to create a common resource based on an existing resource.
 You might create copies of resources to provide different common resources for different accounts.
 * [Create a Common Resource Based on an Element Instance Resource](#create-a-common-resource-based-on-an-element-instance-resource) for steps to create a common resource based on an element resource.
 You might use element instance resources because you want your common resource to be based on a certain element.
 * [Create a Common Resource Based on a Cloud Elements Template](#create-a-common-resource-based-on-a-cloud-elements-template) for steps to create a common resource based on a Cloud Elements template.
-Cloud elements templates represent typical common resources.
+Cloud Elements templates represent typical common resources.

 ## Create a New Common Resource